savannahjune/gather/README.md

 Users can specify two origin locations, transportation methods used, and desired type of location (bar, restaurant, café, etc).

-Gather then returns the best spot, and displays it with directions on a map from each origin point.
+Gather then returns the best spot for the two people to meet at, so that they both spend the same time getting there.
+Then maps are displayed with directions from each origin spot to the chosen destination.

+Users can then ask for a different spot nearby, if they do not want to meet at that particular bar, restaurant, café, library or bar.

-Technologies used:
+###### Technologies used:

 -Python
 -Flask